A Cell-Phone Choir Sings "It Is Well With My Soul"

 Real faith is about not letting the darkness, pain, and confusion pull you away from God, but letting it draw you nearer to God, propelling you into His arms.

-[And trust me, I know the pain of life, the kind of pain that drives one to despair, to panic attacks and constant anxiety attacks, to fear and despair the moment you realize you're awake and have to face another day, to thinking that suicide looks pretty good.
+[And trust me, I know the pain of life, the kind of pain that drives one to despair, to panic attacks and constant anxiety attacks, to fear and despair the moment you realize you're awake and have to face another day, to thinking that you just don't want to be here anymore.
 I've been there before.
 And it's not fun.
 And I didn't know if I'd make it through.
 But I did, slowly but surely.
 And I'm still here.
 And my faith is stronger for it.
 I guess when you get to the point of realizing that you'll still believe in Jesus even if everything falls apart, that you'd be willing to die with the name of Jesus on your lips, then you get to the point where the bad circumstances of life have no power to shake your faith anymore.
 They might shake your life and your feelings, but they don't shake your faith.
 And your faith becomes a very solid place to stand.
 And that's a good thing.
 A very good thing!]

 In the trials and the pain, we say “I have faith in You that You can do what I am asking You to do.”